Latency Advantages in Common-Value Auctions

 Then, the value of the auction is determined by the price at time $t=T$ when Bob bids, i.e., $v = \E[p_\tau|p_T] = p_T$.
 Solving the SDE for $p_T$, it is easy to see that $p_T$ is lognormally distributed, so this is equivalent to Bob observing value $v = p_T = p_0 e^{-\sigma^2 T/2 + \sigma \sqrt{T} Z}$, where $p_0$ is the initial price (observed when Alice bids), and $Z$ is a zero mean, unit variance Gaussian random variable.

 Without loss of generality, we will fix the parameters $\sigma=1$ (which is equivalent to normalizing the units of time) and $p_0=1$ (which is equivalent to normalizing the units of price).
-Then, we can calculate the value of Bob's profit and auctioneer's revenue as function of Bob's latency advantage $T$.
-For simplicity, we focus on the case $L=0$ (no reserve price), see Section \ref{fig:payoff_revenue}.
+Then, we can calculate the value of Bob's profit and auctioneer's revenue as a function of Bob's latency advantage $T$.
+For simplicity, we focus on the case $L=0$ (no reserve price), see \Cref{fig:payoff_revenue}.\todo{typo here}

 Note that since $p_0=1$ the total surplus is 1 regardless of Bob's latency advantage.
 With Alice guaranteed to make 0 expected profit, the total surplus is the auctioneer's revenue plus Bob's payoff, i.e., this is exactly a constant sum game.
 As Bob's latency advantage increases, his payoff grows while the auctioneer's revenue decreases.